 Could you tell us about your in house gin?
 How is it made, and what should people expect in its flavor profile?

 Our house GIN blend is citrus forward with notes of makrut limes, ylang ylang, jasmine; a wonderful melange of botanicals ending with a touch of juniper (an essential botanical).
 It’s a refreshing gin that mixes well - for you - at HOME!
 It's a much "younger" style gin, so you won't get that traditional "juniper/perfumy" note that is sometimes attributed to gin.
-Instead, it's light and full of citrus - making it more effervescent, pair well with a tonic or seltzer (easy to mix and enjoy at home), or perfect for batching cocktails for your pod.
+Instead, it's light and full of citrus - making it more effervescent.
+It pairs well with a tonic or seltzer (easy to mix and enjoy at home) and is perfect for batching cocktails for your pod.

 Ode to Babel is known for providing a venue for local artists to showcase and share their work with a larger community.
 Was that your intention from the beginning?
 Why is that so important for you?